Abdullah Al-Salloum: Accounting techniques

 Al-Salloum receiving the Award of Youth Volunteer and Humanitarian Initiatives Forum.
 Shows Mr. Al-Khamees, forum secretary general and Dr. Al-Matouq, the advisor of the Kuwaiti Emir.

 Al-Salloum has developed – then dedicated to public domain – new accounting techniques using an open-source code and gave it a – CC0 – license to be developed and republished as part of social responsibility.
 The techniques help businesspeople to easily create qualified and advanced feasibility studies (managerial, technical, financial and market feasibility, as well as pricing mechanism) by inserting basic information.
 These techniques also assist Households rationalize their Expenses, to either raise savings or lower liabilities, with a minimum lifestyle change.
 The techniques have expanded to determine the valuation of running businesses for the purpose of acquisition or sale; creating more efficient negotiation outcomes.
 Al-Salloum has given free workshops on how such techniques can be used to get more realistic and reasonable results.

 In November 2019, Al-Salloum, as the author of these accounting techniques, received the Award of Youth Volunteer and Humanitarian Initiatives Forum, along with 14 others out of 620 initiatives participating from 16 different Arab countries.

+In April 2026, Al-Salloum announced a global expansion of the Techniques platform, making its tools available in both Arabic and English and extending support to international currencies.
+The expansion marked a transition from a primarily regional focus to broader accessibility.
+According to the announcement, the platform had generated over 14,000 feasibility studies, more than 3,800 personal expense rationalization reports, and over 1,100 business valuation studies.